Entomology PART ONE

 If the body is inside, completely naked and the flies have access to come inside they will go for they usual eyes, nose and mouth, but they will also go for any other warm moist areas they can access.
 If the house is in bad shape, such as a hoarder house, there will also be ants, cockroaches and rodents already in the house which will also investigate the body but will be interested in it as a food source more than to lay eggs.
 Ants often leave tracks of little bite marks which can often be wrongly thought to be abrasions or scratches.
 Because the person is dead when the ants bite, there is no swelling or inflammatory response.

 If the body is outside, then the flies and other local insects will come right away.
 The hotter the temperature the faster the eggs laid by the flies will mature.
 If there are any wounds, the flies will concentrate there as well as the usual places I mentioned previously.

 There are so many variables when using forensic entomology to make determinations in the investigation.
 It is very important to photograph the body with the insects in place before collecting specimens.
 Then carefully log them as you collect.
 One area at a time, collect live specimens as well as specimens to be preserved at their current stage.
 Log and photograph as you go as well as labeling each collection container.

-In order to bed understand the daily growth patterns, I grew maggots in my yard with a controlled environment.
+In order to better understand the daily growth patterns, I grew maggots in my yard with a controlled environment.
 I photographed and documented daily.
 I used animal liver that I obtained from the market and did not disrespect any persons in order to carry out my experiment.

 The following photos are from my experiments from growing fly maggots at my residence.